msantos/ssh-agent-mux/README.md

 # AGENT PROTOCOL EXTENSIONS

-SSH agent protocol extension requests are controlled by the `--extensions` argument.
-By default, extension requests return an extension unsupported error.
+SSH agent protocol extension requests are matched against the `--extensions` argument.
+Unmatched extension requests return an extension unsupported error.
+By default, no extensions are allowed.

 The `--extensions` flag is a list of space separated matches.
-Each match consists of a **behaviour**:**regexp**.
+The match syntax is:

+**behaviour**:**regexp**

+## Regular Expression

 The regular expression matches the agent extension name.

 ```
 ssh-agent-mux proxy --extensions="all:ext1@example.com first:ext2@example.com any:ext3@example.com" \